jfxueX/bash/commands/local/sed.md

 Click here to get file: [convert2uc2.sh](http://www.grymoire.com/Unix/Scripts/convert2uc2.sh)

 This example only converts the letters
-"a" through
+`a` through
-"f" to upper case.
+`f` to upper case.
 This was chosen to make the script easier to print in these narrow columns.
 You can easily modify the script to convert all letters to uppercase, or to change the first letter, second word, etc.